Skip to main content

 1. The amount of sleep one needs varies from person to person.

-For most of us, a good seven to nine hours of sleep is what’s needed to function healthily from day to day, but that’s not always the case for everyone.
-The National Sleep Foundation says that some of us can get by happily with as little as six hours, while others can’t rev up their engines properly until they’ve snoozed for a solid 10.
+Most adults require seven to nine hours of sleep to function healthily.
+The National Sleep Foundation says that some of us can get by happily with as little as six hours, while others need a solid 10.

 So how much sleep should you get?
 Sleep specialist and author Dr. Michael Breus suggests going to bed precisely 7.5 hours before your normal wake time.
 “If you’re not waking up five minutes before your alarm after a week, push your bedtime a half an hour earlier and continue to do so until you can wake up without your alarm.”